Governors

 Business Member and Chair of the Governing Body

-Tim was appointed the Vice-Chancellor of the University of Chester in 2005, from which he retired in 2020.
-He was educated at the University College of North Wales, Bangor.
-During his career, he has held posts at universities in England, Ireland and Scotland, and a period as a Senior Visiting Research Scholar at St John’s College, Oxford.
+During his career, he held posts at universities in England, Ireland and Scotland, and was a Senior Visiting Research Scholar at St John’s College, Oxford.

 Learn more